craftcms/commerce-sagepay/README.md

 ## Requirements

-This plugin requires Craft 3.6 and Craft Commerce 3.3 or later.
+This plugin requires Craft 3.6, Craft Commerce 3.3 and PHP 7.3 or later.

 ## Installation